Bram-R/PERSUADE/README.md

 - Refine plots: customize visualizations in `PERSUADE_output_functions.R` or adopt themes for publication-quality graphics.
-- Scale to new data formats: build data preprocessing modules for commonly used formats (e.g., survival objects, breakpoints, long-format datasets).
-- Automate Reporting: enhance the R Markdown template for production-ready reports with headers, metadata, or version control.
+- Automate Reporting: enhance the ‘rmarkdown’ template for production-ready reports.

 ------------------------------------------------------------------------